Avoiding Employer Breaches of Employment Contracts

 A constructive dismissal claim could also be based on a serious breach of an express term, for example, where an employer significantly changes an employee’s working conditions in the absence of either any express agreement or a suitably drafted flexibility clause within the employment contract permitting them to do so.
 That said, a breach of the implied duty of trust and confidence will usually still be cited in support, where any significant breach of an express term is also likely to be treated as irreparably damaging the working relationship.

-You can choose to waive your employer’s breach and affirm the contract as remaining in force.
-Where you continue to work for your employer without raising any grievance or even delaying too long in taking action, you may be treated as having accepted the breach.
-As such, doing nothing can sometimes work against you.
-Alternatively, you can raise the alleged breach with your employer with a view to it being resolved.
+They can choose to waive the employer’s breach and affirm the contract as remaining in force.
+Where they continue to work for the employer without raising any grievance or even delaying too long in taking action, they may be treated as having accepted the breach.
+Alternatively, they can raise the alleged breach with the employer with a view to it being resolved.

-Where your complaint is not satisfactorily resolved, however, or in the case of more serious breaches, you can instead raise a formal grievance in writing.
-The employer will then be obliged to investigate the matter, providing you with a written outcome and a right of appeal.
+Where the complaint is not satisfactorily resolved informally, however, or in the case of more serious breaches, the employee should raise a formal grievance.
+The employer will then be obliged to investigate the matter, providing the employee with a written outcome and a right of appeal.

-In some cases, even raising a formal grievance will not necessarily resolve the matter.
-As such, you may then want to consider taking legal action.
-This may also be the case where you no longer work for your employer and post-termination negotiations have proved futile.
+If the employee is not satisfied with the outcome of the grievance, they may then want to consider taking legal action.
+This may also be the case where the employee no longer works for the employer and post-termination negotiations have proved futile.

-As a basic premise, where there has been a breach of employment contract, either express or implied, provided that you can prove you’ve suffered a financial loss as a direct consequence of that breach, you may be able to sue your employer for damages.
+As a basic premise, where there has been a breach of employment contract, either express or implied, provided that the employee can prove they’ve suffered a financial loss as a direct consequence of that breach, they may be able to sue the employer for damages.
 In some cases a claim can be brought before the employment tribunal, in others, before the civil courts.

 A claim for breach of employment contract can be lodged with the tribunal, but only if your employment has ended.
 There’s also a £25,000 limit to the damages that can be awarded in the tribunal for this type of claim, with a three month time limit.
 If your claim is worth more than the tribunal limit, or you are out of time, you would need to issue proceedings before the courts where there is no damages cap and a much more generous six year time limit.